The following 2021 continuing education courses have been approved by the Texas Optometry Board.

 A licensee may receive a maximum of 8 hours credit for Internet Courses.

-Optometrists prescribing or dispensing Schedule III opioids are required to take a one hour board approved continuing education course covering best practices, alternative treatment options, and multi-modal approaches to pain management that may include physical therapy, psychotherapy, and other treatments to renew for 2021.
+Optometrists prescribing or dispensing Schedule III opioids are required to take a one hour board approved continuing education course covering best practices, alternative treatment options, and multi-modal approaches to pain management that may include physical therapy, psychotherapy, and other treatments.

 If you do not see a course listed, please e-mail or call the Board at 512-305-8500, to inquire about the status of that course.
 The hours listed are the maximum number of hours presented.
 Options may be available to take fewer than the listed hours.
 This list is provided for the convenience of license holders.
 The course provider has provided information concerning dates and contact procedures.
 Please confirm any information with the provider.
 The Board cannot be responsible for the accuracy of this information.
 Use this link for General CE Information.